verivital/behaverify/tutorial_examples/README.md

 ## code vs meta\_code
-In various places we will make a disinction between code and meta_code. meta_code is essentially code that the compiler can fully compute at compile time.
-E.G. (add, 1, 3) is valid meta_code, but (add, 1, var45) is not (assuming that var45 is some variable). loop variables can be used in meta_code (see loop description below).
-(Note: sometimes you can use meta_code but not code.
-However, you can always use meta_code instead of code).
+In various places we will make a distinction between code and meta\_code. meta\_code is essentially code that the compiler can fully compute at compile time.
+E.G. (add, 1, 3) is valid meta\_code, but (add, 1, var45) is not (assuming that var45 is some variable). loop variables can be used in meta\_code (see loop description below).
+(Note: sometimes you can use meta\_code but not code.
+However, you can always use meta\_code instead of code).

 ## Code
 At various points, you will need to specify values.
 In these cases, we utilize code statements, which generally look as follows
 ```
 CONSTANT | VARIABLE | (func, val1, val2, ... valk)
 ```
 each val can be another code statement, so nesting is possible.
-You may always include more parantheses.
+You may always include more parentheses.
 Below we provide a list of functions that can be used and the requirements.

 1. CTL ONLY FUNCTIONS: exists_globally, exists_next, exists_finally, exists_until, always_globally, always_next, always_finally, always_until
 2. LTL ONLY FUNCTIONS: next, globally, finally, until, release, previous, not_previous_not, historically, once, since, triggered
 3. Boolean functions that can take ltl/ctl specifications as arguments: not, and, or, xor, xnor, implies, equivalent
 4. Comparisons: eq, neq, lte, gte, lt, gt